hotg-ai/dev-hotg-ai/docs/forge/tutorial/lobe_ai.md

 # Using Lobe.ai with Forge

 In this tutorial you will learn how to make a custom model using Lobe.ai and test it using forge!
+We want to demonstrate how easy it is to from training a model to actually testing and using it in real world on your phone.
+The steps are:

+1. Creating a custom model with Lobe.ai
+2. Packaging the model with Hammer Forge Studio
+3. Testing the model with the Forge test suite and mobile app

 ## Setup

 Get [Lobe.ai](https://www.lobe.ai/)!
 Lobe.ai is a rapid training tool for machine learning models.
 Currently, it supports computer vision models but they have more model types coming soon.

-<iframe width={560} height={315} src="https://www.youtube.com/embed/Mdcw3Sb98DA" title="YouTube video player" frameBorder={0} allowFullScreen ></iframe>

 Get an account a free [Studio](https://studio.hotg.ai/) account.
 Using studio you will be able to build the ML pipeline around your ML Pipeline.